top of page

 • Power Consumption: 75-100 W on average

-The HP dish is for land based use by businesses and enterprises.
-It was designed to operate at high temperatures, have better satellite connection and be more resilient to harsh conditions.
+Designed to operate at high temperatures, have better satellite connection and be more resilient to harsh conditions, the Performance dish is promising access to gigabyte speeds in future.

 Flat High Performance Dish